N0taN3rd/just-launch-chrome/README.md

 #### Finding Chrome

- The simplest way to use launch-chrome as a means to find Chrome/Chromium executables is shown below
+ The simplest way to use just-launch-chrome as a means to find Chrome/Chromium executables is shown below

  ```js
 const { findChrome } = require('just-launch-chrome')